CQCL/tierkreis/infra/slurm_local/USAGE.md

 **Caveats**:

-- it seems jobfiles don't get deleted correctly, logging is also not working as intended
+- mpi workers is nondeterministic due to allocation from slurm